Child Custody Attorney in Westchester County

 Helping Protect Your Child's Best Interests

-Child custody disputes are some of the most difficult family law cases,
+Custody disputes are some of the most difficult

-whether you are a single parent or are considering a
+family law cases.
+Whether you are a single parent or you are considering a

-divorce.
-You want what’s best for your child, but it can be difficult to
+divorce, you want what’s best for your child—but it can be difficult

 New York Family Courts determine child custody based upon the "best